metio/terraform-provider-k8s/docs/data-sources/apm_k8s_elastic_co_apm_server_v1_manifest.md

 - `selector` (Map of String) Route service traffic to pods with label keys and values matching thisselector.
 If empty or not present, the service is assumed to have anexternal process managing its endpoints, which Kubernetes will notmodify.
 Only applies to types ClusterIP, NodePort, and LoadBalancer.Ignored if type is ExternalName.More info: https://kubernetes.io/docs/concepts/services-networking/service/
 - `session_affinity` (String) Supports 'ClientIP' and 'None'.
 Used to maintain session affinity.Enable client IP based session affinity.Must be ClientIP or None.Defaults to None.More info: https://kubernetes.io/docs/concepts/services-networking/service/#virtual-ips-and-service-proxies
 - `session_affinity_config` (Attributes) sessionAffinityConfig contains the configurations of session affinity. (see [below for nested schema](#nestedatt--spec--http--service--spec--session_affinity_config))
 - `traffic_distribution` (String) TrafficDistribution offers a way to express preferences for how traffic isdistributed to Service endpoints.
 Implementations can use this field as ahint, but are not required to guarantee strict adherence.
 If the field isnot set, the implementation will apply its default routing strategy.
-If setto 'PreferClose', implementations should prioritize endpoints that aretopologically close (e.g., same zone).
+If setto 'PreferClose', implementations should prioritize endpoints that aretopologically close (e.g., same zone).This is an alpha field and requires enabling ServiceTrafficDistribution feature.
 - `type` (String) type determines how the Service is exposed.
 Defaults to ClusterIP.
 Validoptions are ExternalName, ClusterIP, NodePort, and LoadBalancer.'ClusterIP' allocates a cluster-internal IP address for load-balancingto endpoints.
 Endpoints are determined by the selector or if that is notspecified, by manual construction of an Endpoints object orEndpointSlice objects.
 If clusterIP is 'None', no virtual IP isallocated and the endpoints are published as a set of endpoints ratherthan a virtual IP.'NodePort' builds on ClusterIP and allocates a port on every node whichroutes to the same endpoints as the clusterIP.'LoadBalancer' builds on NodePort and creates an external load-balancer(if supported in the current cloud) which routes to the same endpointsas the clusterIP.'ExternalName' aliases this service to the specified externalName.Several other fields do not apply to ExternalName services.More info: https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types

 <a id="nestedatt--spec--http--service--spec--ports"></a>